sweenejp/biology-message-board/archive/unit-3-alternative-portfolio.md

 featuredImage: /static/img/maxresdefault.jpg
 tags:
   - Portfolios
-  - Hide
+  - Hide-on-home
   - Unit 3
   - Important
 ---

 Hello, Biology Enthusiasts!

 Your Unit 3 Portfolio is here!
 You'll create a fun presentation using [THIS TEMPLATE](https://docs.google.com/presentation/d/1RVHmJaMo2KZpGQGaER-qvDUagkEtPEICU6B5zz33Yrc/edit?usp=sharing) to upload to your DropBox in Connexus.

 Have questions?
 Your teachers are here to assist you!
 Drop in to our Office Hours for ideas and/ or advice!